AnyhowStep/typed-orm/README.md

 ### `typed-orm`

-An experiment in type-safe MySQL query building using TypeScript.
+An experiment in type-safe, and structurally-safe MySQL query building using TypeScript.

 ### Tables